criblio/appscope/website/src/pages/docs/library-using.md

 #### Adding an AppScope AWS Lambda Layer

 1. Start with one of the AWS Lambda Layers for AppScope that Cribl provides.
-You can obtain the AWS Lambda Layers and their MD5 checksums from the Cribl CDN, or via Docker.
-See the Cribl [downloads page](https://cribl.io/download/#tab-1).
+You can obtain the AWS Lambda Layers and their MD5 checksums from the Cribl CDN.
+    - `AWS Lambda Layer for x86`: [https://cdn.cribl.io/dl/scope/1.2.0/linux/x86_64/aws-lambda-layer.zip](https://cdn.cribl.io/dl/scope/1.2.0/linux/x86_64/aws-lambda-layer.zip)
+    - `AWS Lambda Layer for ARM`: [https://cdn.cribl.io/dl/scope/1.2.0/linux/aarch64/aws-lambda-layer.zip](https://cdn.cribl.io/dl/scope/1.2.0/linux/aarch64/aws-lambda-layer.zip)
+    - To obtain the MD5 checksum for either file above, add `.md5` to the file path.
 2. Complete the procedure for creating a layer described in the [AWS docs](https://docs.aws.amazon.com/lambda/latest/dg/configuration-layers.html#configuration-layers-create), uploading your AppScope AWS Lambda Layer ZIP file in the **upload your layer code** step, and choosing `x86_64` or `ARM64`, as appropriate, for **Compatible architectures**.
 3. After you click **Create**, note the **Version ARN** shown for your newly-created layer.
 4. Navigate to **Lambda** > **Layers** > **Add layer**, and in the **Choose a layer** section, select **Specify an ARN**.